-The Biological and Toxin Weapons Convention was the first multilateral disarmament treaty to ban an entire category of weapons.
+The BTWC was the first multilateral disarmament treaty to ban an entire category of weapons.
 Based on a decision made at the Fifth Review Conference (RevCon) in 2002, there are now annual, one-week meetings of states parties in the years between RevCons, which take place every five years.
-Each of these 'intercessional' MSPs is immediately preceded by a one-week meeting of experts.
+Each of these "intercessional" MSPs is immediately preceded by a one-week meeting of experts.

-At the Sixth RevCon (2006), states parties agreed to a set of specific actions to strengthen the implementation of the BTWC.
-These included:
+At the Sixth RevCon (2006), states parties agreed to a set of specific actions to strengthen the implementation of the BTWC These included:

-- Mandating a BWC Implementation Support Unit (ISU) within the UN Office of Disarmament Affairs to help States Parties to fulfill their obligations and to convene BWC meetings; - Reporting on national measures to implement the BTWC; - Annual reporting on the implementation of Confidence-Building Measures (CBMs) agreed to in 1986 and updated in 1991; - Reporting on whether member states required or could provide assistance to other states parties in the areas of CBMs, national implementation, or biosafety and biosecurity measures.
+- Mandating a BTWC Implementation Support Unit (ISU) within the UN Office of Disarmament Affairs to help States Parties to fulfill their obligations and to convene BTWC meetings; - Reporting on national measures to implement the BTWC; - Annual reporting on the implementation of Confidence-Building Measures (CBMs) agreed to in 1986 and updated in 1991; - Reporting on whether member states required or could provide assistance to other states parties in the areas of CBMs, national implementation, or biosafety and biosecurity measures.

 b.
-Participation in the BTWC by States in the Asia-Pacific
+BTWC Status in the Asia Pacific

-Most states in the Asia Pacific region have signed and ratified/acceded to the Convention, although there are significant gaps among the Pacific Island States.
-Kiribati, Federated States of Micronesia, Niue, Samoa, and Tuvalu are non signatories.
+Most states in the Asia-Pacific region have signed and ratified/acceded to the Convention, although there are significant gaps among the Pacific Island States.
+Kiribati, Federated States of Micronesia, Niue, Samoa, and Tuvalu are non-signatories.
 Specific information regarding the status of individual states is provided at: http://disarmament.un.org/treaties/t/bwc c.
-Significant Reservations to the BTWC / Explanations of Accession
+Significant Reservations / Explanations of Accession

-Significant issues identified in the reservations, declarations and explanations of accession to the BWC center on matters of neutrality, commitments of assistance, strength and effectiveness of the BWC.
-Those BWC States Parties that still maintain a reservation to the Geneva Protocol reserving the possibility of retaliating to BW use in kind (which is inconsistent with their BWC obligations) have been urged through numerous UN General Assembly resolutions and BWC Review Conferences to remove them.
+Significant issues identified in the reservations, declarations and explanations of accession to the BTWC involve matters of neutrality, commitments of assistance, strength and effectiveness of the BTWC.
+Those BTWC States Parties that still maintain a reservation to the Geneva Protocol reserving the possibility of retaliating to biological weapon use in kind (which is inconsistent with their BTWC obligations) have been urged through numerous UN General Assembly resolutions and BTWC Review Conferences to remove them.